MisbahAN/Brain-Tumor-Classification/README.md

-# 🧠 Brain Tumor Classification - Streamlit App
+# 🧠 Brain Tumor Classification

-**Advanced AI-Powered Brain Tumor Detection System using Deep Learning**
+**AI-Powered Brain Tumor Detection using Deep Learning**

-This repository contains a **Streamlit web application** for an intelligent brain tumor classification system that leverages state-of-the-art deep learning techniques to analyze MRI scans and provide accurate tumor type predictions with AI-generated explanations.
+This repository contains a brain tumor classification system that uses deep learning to analyze MRI scans and classify them into four categories.
+The project includes a Streamlit web application for easy interaction with the trained model.

 ## 🎯 Project Overview